mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 ### Hiding a menu item

-To hide a menu item, you can set the component in `components` as `null`.
+To hide a menu item, you can set its respective slot in `components` to `null`.
+Check [this table](/x/react-data-grid/column-menu/#column-menu-components-and-their-configurations) to know the slot name for each menu item.

 ```tsx
 function CustomColumnMenu(props: GridColumnMenuProps) {